Kabir08/SWEBench-verified-mini/README.md

 ## How to run the code

 If you want to run the code, you can either run the file `run_all.py` or run the individual files.
-We provide the `.eval` files of 7 runs on the full SWEBench-verified dataset to the `logs` folder.
+We provide the `.eval` files of 16 model runs on the full SWEBench-verified dataset to the `logs` folder.
 If you want to run this for your own evals, you can add your own `.eval` files to the `logs` folder.
 We have not tried very hard to elicit maximal performance from the models and instead focused on comparability between runs.

 If you want to run the individual files, you have to start with `get_docker_image_sizes.py` and `extract_data_from_logs.py`.
 These are data wrangling scripts.